Feltham and Heston: Political history

 The seat has been held by the Labour Party from 1992 onwards, with their highest margin of victory being 35% in 2001, and lowest margin of victory being 3.3%, in 1992.
 The Conservatives have finished in second place at each general election since.

 The current MP Seema Malhotra (Labour Co-operative) was first elected at the 2011 by-election after the death of the previous Labour MP Alan Keen, who had won the seat from Patrick Ground of the Conservatives in 1992.

-Today, the seat is a reasonably safe seat for the Labour Party.
+The seat is a reasonably safe seat for the Labour Party.
 Although Labour's majority was halved in the 2019 election, the seat was still retained by nearly 8,000 votes.

 Boundaries

 Feltham and Heston covers the western half of the London Borough of Hounslow.
 Feltham occupies the southern part of the L-shape formed by the borough.
 Heston occupies the far north bounded by the M4 motorway.
 In the south of the constituency is Hanworth, with Bedfont in the far west — both are postally parts of Feltham.